FAMILY & DIVORCE MEDIATOR & ATTORNEY

 Tracey-Leigh Wessels has been practicing as a Family & Divorce Mediator & Attorney since the mid-1990s.
 Her Practice is situated in La Lucia, Durban.
 Tracey-Leigh holds the degrees: BA.
 LLB.
 LLM.
 M. ChPr (Cum Laude).
 Tracey-Leigh has over the years acquired a wide range of legal knowledge and experience in the field of Divorce, Custody, Contact, Children’s Rights, Surrogacy, and Reproductive Law.

 In addition to the above, Tracey-Leigh is an accredited Family & Divorce Mediator.
-She received her Mediation accreditation as a Divorce Mediator in 1998 and over the years attended various other Mediation Courses for accreditation as a commercial mediator.
-Although Tracey-Leigh became an active Family & Divorce Mediator immediately upon accreditation, she however recalls Mediation in the late 1990s and early 2000 as being slow with very few people knowing exactly what Mediation was and how it worked.
-The slow uptake of Mediation over this time was also because of a generalized lack of understanding of the value of mediation for families.
-Especially for families going through a separation, divorce, or other family trauma.
+She received her Mediation accreditation as a Divorce Mediator in 1996 and over the years attended various other Mediation Courses including accreditation as a civil and commercial mediator through the London ADR Group.
+Although Tracey-Leigh became an active Family & Divorce Mediator immediately upon accreditation, she recalls Mediation in the late 1990s as being slow with very few people knowing exactly what Mediation was and how it worked.
+The slow uptake of Mediation over this time was largely due to a generalized lack of understanding of the value of mediation for families – especially families going through a separation, divorce, or other family trauma.

 Tracey-Leigh is also a member of a number of international family & divorce mediation groups and regularly participates in webinars and online training programs run by these groups in order to continually hone her mediator skills and abilities.